siliconprime-hoanguyen/dropin-doc/README.md

 {
   deviceAddress:'xxxxxx', //required
   deviceType: 'ios', //or 'android', required
-  bundleId: 'com.dropininc.com' //if not provided, then default bundle id configed is server will be used.
+  bundleId: 'com.dropininc.com', //if not provided, then default bundle id configed is server will be used.
+  type: 'push' //or 'voip', default is push
 }
 ```